-The Service is accountable to the public via the newly created Dorset & Wiltshire Fire and Rescue Authority, made up of 30 elected members from the five constituent authorities of Bournemouth, Poole, Dorset, Wiltshire and Swindon.
-Headed by the Chair of the Fire Authority, they set the direction for the Service in the best interests of the communities they serve.
-The Service is managed by the Strategic Leadership Team consisting of the Chief Fire Officer, three Assistant Chief Fire Officers and three non-uniformed Assistant Chief Officers.
+The Service is accountable to the public via the Dorset & Wiltshire Fire and Rescue Authority, and for 2017-18 was made up of 30 elected members from the five constituent authorities of Bournemouth, Poole, Dorset, Wiltshire and Swindon.
+Sound governance arrangements are in place for the Authority.
+A comprehensive framework of assurances exists to support the Statement of Assurance and the Annual Governance Statement.
+The process by which these statements are developed received substantial level assurance from internal auditors last year.
+There are sound internal control systems in place, with good relationships between internal and external auditors.
+Following the Authority's decision to reduce its membership, a revised approach to governance arrangements was considered at the Finance, Governance and Audit Committee meeting and approved by the Authority at its February 2018 meeting.
+The Authority will change to 18 members with effect from June 2018, headed by the Chairman of the Authority, they set the direction for the Service in the best interests of the communities they serve.
+The Service is managed by the Strategic Leadership Team consisting of the Chief Fire Officer, a Deputy Chief Fire Officer, three Assistant Chief Fire Officers.

-The Dorset & Wiltshire Fire and Rescue Authority is looking to improve on what we do and how we do it.
+The Authority is always looking to improve on what we do and how we do it.
 This helps us contribute towards making our local communities healthier and safer places to live and visit.
 We continue to save lives through our response to fires and other emergencies.